Swiftly and securely deliver global content

 Why We Use AWS Cloudfront

-Amazon CloudFront is a fully managed CDN (Content Delivery Network) that is built to bring content and services closer to users.
-Amazon CloudFront securely delivers data, videos, applications, and APIs to customers, integrates with your applications and provides high performance and low latency access to content from any location around the world.
+AWS CloudFront is a fully managed CDN (Content Delivery Network) that is built to bring content and services closer to users.
+AWS CloudFront securely delivers data, videos, applications, and APIs to customers, integrates with your applications and provides high performance and low latency access to content from any location around the world.
 Made up of over 200 points of presence globally, the service has been strategically built to serve your customers wherever they may be.

 If you use AWS origins such as Amazon S3, Amazon EC2 or Elastic Load Balancing, you don’t pay for any data transferred between these services and CloudFront.
 Amazon’s CDN offers a simple, pay-as-you-go pricing model with no upfront fees or required long-term contracts, and support for the CDN is included in your existing AWS Support subscription.

 The Amazon CloudFront content delivery network (CDN) is massively scaled and globally distributed.
 The CloudFront network has 216 points of presence (PoPs), and leverages the highly-resilient Amazon backbone network for superior performance and availability for your end users.

 Amazon CloudFront features can be customised for your specific application requirements.
 Lambda@Edge functions, triggered by CloudFront events, extend your custom code across AWS locations worldwide, allowing you to move even complex application logic closer to your end users to improve responsiveness.
 The CDN also supports integrations with other tools and automation interfaces for today’s DevOps and CI/CD environments by using native APIs or AWS tools.